American Magic: 37th America's Cup

 On 16 August 2021, Hap Fauth announced the Team's intention to enter the 37th America's Cup.
 Further that the Team named Scott Ferguson as lead Design Coordinator, previously with Luna Rossa (Rig Design Manager 2000–2007), Oracle Team USA (Wing / Rig Design Manager 2007–2013, Design Coordinator / Senior Designer 2014–2017).

 On 18 February 2022, American Magic announced their leadership team for the 37th America's Cup, with two notable changes, the addition of Mike Cazer as CEO and Tyson Lamond as COO.

 In May 2022, AM announced that Australian Tom Slingsby had joined the team.
 Slingsby won Gold in the 2012 London Olympics in Men's Laser class and was on the 2013 America's Cup-winning Oracle Team USA.
 A likely competitor for the 37th America's Cup, Team INEOS Britannia skipper Sir Ben Ainslie also won a gold medal in the 2012 Olympics in the Finn class.

 38th America's Cup

 In October 2025 it was announced that American Magic it would not compete in the 38th America's Cup.

+In April 2026 AM sold its boats and equipment to American Racing Challenger Team USA, a new team organized by American Ken Read.

+American Racing Challenger Team USA, representing Sail Newport, confirmed they will enter the 2027 competition, having purchased American Magic's key hardware, including the AC75 yacht Patriot and two AC40 training platforms.